-Single Parent Exemption
+Single Parent Family Exemption

-Single parents may request a (15) fifteen service hour year.
-Families with extenuating circumstances must request the exemption by submitting their situation, via email: PH@Trinitysfc.com.
+Single parent families may request a (15) fifteen service hour year.
+Families with extenuating circumstances must request the exemption by submitting their situation, via email: parenthours@trinitysfc.com.
 Exemptions must be requested each school year, they do not roll over.
 It is the family's responsibility to obtain single parent approval yearly; regardless of prior approvals.